 However, attackers quickly learned that the simplest way to overcome such a castle was to launch flaming arrows at it, and burn the timber to the ground.

 One solution to this was to build castles from stone.
-Although stone wasn’t impregnable, it provided some protection against fire – and was much more difficult to be stormed by attackers, too.
+Although stone wasn’t impregnable, it provided some protection against fire.
+It was much more difficult to be stormed by attackers, too.

-The problem with using stone was its huge expense, the vast manpower required, and also the time – a stone castle took years to be built, rather than just weeks.
+The problem with using stone was its huge expense, the vast manpower required, and also a stone castle took years to be built, rather than just weeks.